Suicide prevention is a shared campus responsibility. Join the REACH© movement!

 Important Note: While we believe in the effectiveness of anyone attending a REACH© Training, we also recognize that it contains complex and sensitive material.
 As a result, it is possible that participants could experience a variety of mental and emotional reactions.
 This should be taken into consideration before attending a training.
 As a general best practice for the well-being of our Buckeye community, OSUSPP does not recommend that students, staff, or faculty mandate REACH© Training attendance.

 Before scheduling or pre-registering for a REACH© Training, please click HERE to read the complete list of REACH© Training FAQs

-*NOTE: A minimum of 3 weeks advance notice is required.
-For the Columbus campus, we are currently only able to accept requests for dates after April 1, 2020.
+*NOTE: A minimum of 3 weeks advance notice is required for scheduling REACH Trainings.
+For the Columbus campus, we are currently only able to accept requests for dates after September 8th, 2020.
 Thank you very much for your understanding!